ttaiv/videomeg-browser/README.md

 ## Installation for development

 This project does not have any dependencies outside of MNE Python.
-However, to avoid interferene with your stable MNE Python installation, it is recommended to install in a separate environment.
+However, to avoid interference with your stable MNE Python installation, it is recommended to install in a separate environment.
 Here's how to achieve this with `conda`:

 1. Create a new conda environment (named `mne-videomeg`) with MNE Python installed: